-The courts do not take Child support laws in Georgia lightly.
+The courts do not take child support laws in Kennesaw or Marietta, Georgia lightly.
 Falling behind in court-ordered child support payments is actually contempt of court.
 A warrant may be issued for the arrest of a person who has not met these legal financial obligations.
 Property may be attached and punishment may include a fine or imprisonment.
 It is best to seek legal counsel and representation by an attorney when such important commitments as child support are arranged and discussed.

 Child support is, unfortunately, not always a one-time determination.
 As your financial circumstances change, it frequently becomes necessary to petition the court for alterations in the child support arrangements.
 The awarding of sole, joint or split custody will affect the calculated amount due for child support.

 Circumstances that may result in a change in child support determinations are:

 Competent legal advice is important to you and your child.
 There are many variables, such as payment of health insurance premiums, payment of private tutoring, schooling or needed counseling for your child.
 Additionally, it is important to consider tax benefits and penalties for different child support options.
 You have legal rights and protections, which need to be addressed when child support amounts are calculated.

 The State of Georgia generally calculates child support payment guidelines based upon custody categories and the gross income of each party.